ctchurch/sql-sentry/README.md

 # sql-sentry
-A MySQL proxy that automatically computes possible SQL patterns from a Go application and compares live DB traffic against these patterns.
+A MySQL proxy that programmatically computes possible SQL patterns from a Go application and compares live DB traffic against these patterns.

+The analyzer is built upon Stripe's safesql static analyzer.

+## TODO
+* Vendoring
+* better logging
+* Configure alert only
+* zerolog

+## Status

+SQL Sentry now is still in development and should not be used in production.
+The project's current goal is proving that SQL whitelisting is practical, performant, and safe.

+## Feedback

+Email: <chris.church@gmail.com>